 About the author

-David Yanacek is a Principal Engineer working on AWS Lambda.
+David Yanacek is a Senior Principal Engineer working on AWS Lambda.
 David has been a software developer at Amazon since 2006, previously working on Amazon DynamoDB and AWS IoT, and also internal web service frameworks and fleet operations automation systems.
 One of David’s favorite activities at work is performing log analysis and sifting through operational metrics to find ways to make systems run more and more smoothly over time.